Published: 23 Dec 2025 | Reading Time: 5 min read

 Software engineers built systems line by line, testing each component manually and following structured, rule-based logic.
 AI tools are automatically writing, debugging, and even optimizing code by 2025.
 As a result, developers have completely changed the way they think of building software.

-For students entering the tech industry, this change can be a combination of excitement and a bit confusion.
+For students entering the tech industry, this change can be a combination of excitement and a bit of confusion.
 Traditional software engineering focused more on using logic and structure, whereas current AI development relies more on data and flexibility.

 According to NASSCOM, nearly 65% of tech jobs by 2025 will require AI-related skills.
 That means students who combine programming knowledge with AI thinking will lead the next wave of innovation.